nwillc/genfuncs/README.md

 func ToSet[T comparable](slice container.GSlice[T]) (set container.Set[T])
 ```

-ToSet creates a Set from the elements of the GSlice\.
+ToSet creates a Set from the elements of the GSlice.

 # maps